 Soft tissue injuries (STI) are when trauma or overuse occurs to muscles, tendons or ligaments.
 Most soft tissue injuries are the result of a sudden unexpected or uncontrolled movement like stepping awkwardly off a curb and rolling over your ankle.
-These are injures we see every day at our Edinburgh physiotherapy and sports injury clinics.
+These are injuries our Physiotherapists see every day at our Edinburgh physiotherapy and sports injury clinics.
 However, soft tissue damage can also occur from excessive overuse or chronically fatigued structures, especially muscles and tendons.
 For example, if you were to do a long run when already fatigued (from a previous run or exercise), then it is possible to cause trauma or a strain to key running musculoskeletal structures like your calf muscles or achilles tendons, also see: “How to prevent running injuries”.

 What is the difference between a strain and a sprain?

 Tendons are fibrous bands that attach muscles to bone.
 Trauma to muscles or tendons due to overstretching is referred to as a ‘strain’.
 Ligaments are also fibrous bands that hold bones together.
 Trauma by over-stretching of ligaments is referred to as a ‘sprain’.
-Strains and sprains are both very common, and can occur from accidents during sport, at home or at work.
+Strains and sprains are both very common and can occur from accidents during sport, at home or at work.